It would be tough to enjoy an outdoor camping trip to the fullest if there aren’t any toilets around when needed.

-With a simplified design, this unit is ideal for most RVs.
+With its simplified design, this unit is ideal for most RVs.
 It’s a lightweight and powerful toilet that meets the demands of most people.
-The toilet comes with a special toilet seat cover that automatically closes.
-It prevents unintentional bashing and damage.
+It comes with a special toilet seat cover that automatically closes, which prevents unintentional bashing and damage.

-Additionally, it is very economic and has a pressure-enhanced, powerful flush.
+Additionally, it has a pressure-enhanced, powerful flush.
 After use, the bowl will be cleaned almost instantly.
 Also, it has a one-direction pedal, which either adds water to the bowl or flushes completely.

 13. Campersville Portable Toilet

 The first thing we noticed about this toilet is that it could have a slightly better flush.
-Sometimes, it might take two flushes to rinse the bowl.
-However, all the other aspects are excellent and completely justify the price.
+It can take two flushes to rinse the bowl.
+However, all the other aspects of this unit are excellent and completely justify the price.

 14. HTTMT 6.3-gallon Portable Toilet

-The toilet is also very simple to use, due to its push-button operation.
-Although it might be difficult for older adults and children, it’s an excellent choice for adults.
-Additionally, its easy-to-use feature is great for any activity like camping and boating.
+The toilet is very simple to use, due to its push-button operation, making it a great choice for any activity like camping or boating.

 15. Thetford 92814 Porta Potti 345

-With a refreshed and modern design, this toilet will perfectly fit any RV of today.
-It also provides industry-leading performance and comes with a rotating pour-out spout.
-The unit is a fantastic choice if you want modern design to fit your vehicle.
+With a refreshed modern design, this toilet will perfectly fit any modern RV.
+It provides industry-leading performance and comes with a rotating pour-out spout.

-It offers a 4-gallon tank capacity and is very simple to use.
-Additionally, the toilet weighs only 3.8 kilograms, which is lesser than most models.
+It offers a 4-gallon tank capacity and is simple to use.
+Additionally, the toilet weighs only 3.8 kilograms, which is less than most models.
 Another useful thing is the level indicator display for the waste-holding reservoir.
 It’s a feature that most units of a similar quality don’t offer.

 16. Reliance Products Flush-N-Go Toilet

-First, we need to mention that this toilet is very comfortable.
-Although, it doesn’t look like it is.
+First, we need to mention that though it may not look like it, this toilet is very comfortable.
 It’s made from durable, yet soft materials, which improve the user experience.
-Also, it features a 3-gallons fresh water tank and a 5.8-gallon tank for waste, which is more than enough.
+Also, it features a 3-gallon freshwater tank and a 5.8-gallon tank for waste, which is more than enough.

 Another nice thing is the innovative T-slot flush design.
-It has a nozzle which directs the water around the bowl, which ensures efficient drainage.
+It has a nozzle that directs the water around the bowl, which ensures efficient drainage.

-The toilet also comes with a waste level indicator, which is amazingly useful.
+The toilet also comes with a useful waste level indicator.

 17. Reliance Products Flush-N-Go 3320 Toilet

-Although it looks similar to the previous unit, there are still some differences.
-At first, this toilet has a slightly lower water consumption, of around 2.5 gallons.
-However, it still provides an excellent flush, compared to similar units.
+Although it looks similar to the previous unit, there are some differences.
+This toilet has slightly lower water consumption at around 2.5 gallons.
+However, it still provides an excellent flush compared to similar units.

-Also, instead of a T-slot design, this toilet uses a classic flush but perfectly does the job.
+Finally, instead of a T-slot design, this toilet uses a classic flush which does the job perfectly.